Clustering performance analysis using a new correlation-based cluster validity index: Conclusion

 \section{Conclusion}

-In this work, we introduce two new cluster validity indices that can handle clusters with different sizes, densities and shapes and always provide more than one choices of optimal number of clusters.
-To be more precise, our indices indicate not only the optimal number of clusters but also provide the sub-optimal numbers of clusters.
-While our first index NCI1 provides more precise optimal number of clusters, our second index NCI2 always provides clear sub-optimal numbers of clusters.
-This feature is very powerful in applications nowadays as in some area there is no absolute correct number of clusters.
-Another main advantage of the two proposed indices is that they are very simply defined and easy to use yet their effectiveness is comparable to the well-known validity measures.
-Our proposed indices have three drawbacks.
-First, our proposed indices have high computational costs when $n$ is large as they require to compute the distances between all ${n \choose 2}$ pairs of data points and all pairs of clusters and then to further compute the correlation between them.
-However, their computational costs are still of the same order as most of the known indices with a little larger constant.
-Secondly, our indices work with fuzzy clustering only when we assign data points to corresponding clusters using the maximum membership degree criterion.
-Lastly, giving more than one peaks sometimes causes a confusion in the case that the total number of clusters is very obvious so that no sub-optimums should be considered.
+In this work, we introduce a cluster validity index that can handle clusters with different sizes, densities, and shapes and always provides more than one choice of an optimal number of clusters.
+To be more precise, our index indicates not only the optimal number of clusters but also provides the sub-optimal numbers of clusters.
+This feature is very powerful in current applications, as in some areas, there is no absolute correct number of clusters.
+Another advantage of the proposed index is that they are defined very simply and easy to use, yet its effectiveness outperforms the well-known validity indices in many perspectives.
+An R package called NCvalid, which has several functions that compute our proposed index and other well-known validity indices mentioned in this work, is available at \url{https://github.com/nwiroonsri/NCvalid}.

+Our proposed index has two drawbacks.
+First, it has high computational costs when $n$ is large as it must compute the distances between all ${n \choose 2}$ pairs of data points and all pairs of clusters and then the correlation between them.
+However, their computational costs are still similar to some known indices with a slightly larger constant.
+Secondly, our index only works with traditional crisp clustering methods.
+Hence, it only works with data sets compatible with those methods.
+Our index works with fuzzy clustering only when we assign data points to corresponding clusters using the maximum membership degree criterion.

+Now there are several deep learning-based clustering methods.
+One of the approaches is to perform traditional methods such as k-means after the original data points have been learned and transformed into a good feature representation (see\cite{YFSH17}.)
+Another emerging state-of-the-art method is unsupervised 3D point cloud segmentation (see \cite{XTZ20} for a review), where traditional clustering algorithms such as k-means and fuzzy k-means are used in the early stage of some approaches.
+Following these two concepts, our cluster validity index can also detect the number of clusters at the stage that uses the traditional clustering algorithm.

+Future work will focus on generalizing our index to be compatible with fuzzy clustering methods and using our index in the traditional clustering stage of deep learning-based clustering methods.